D-Sensei/Prac/Cert Prep: ISC2 Certified in Cybersecurity/01-Security Concepts.md

       - pwd manager

 ## Multifactor Authentication
+Three Different Authentication Factor
+- > A
+-
+-

 - PIN or Password
 - Biometric
 - Hardware or Software authentication token
     - `Software` that responds with one time password
     - `Hardware` that act as key.
 Example: USB
+    -
 ## Non-repudiation
 ## Privacy
 ## Chapter Quiz